 Not all relationships follow the traditional route and more and more couples are deciding to cohabit rather than marry.
 This can give rise to complications if the relationship comes to an end since the parties do not have the same rights as married couples.

 Our specialist family lawyers can advise and represent those that are cohabiting and will assist you in choosing the best route for you and your family.
-Get in touch with the team today on 020 7387 2032 or complete our online enquiry form.

 Does Common Law Marriage Exist in England and Wales?